Real Good Research

 Mayleen Cortez-Rodriguez

-An important part of our mission is to support nonprofit organizations with real good data science.
-This summer, we’ve been working on a revenue prediction tool for nonprofits.
-The goal?
-To provide a free and simple-to-use tool that helps nonprofits plan for the future.
-Using data from the National Center for Charity Statistics, which offers a database with financial information on over a million nonprofits since 1989, we find other organizations from the same subsector that had similar revenue trends in the past and use Gaussian Processes to predict an organization’s future.
+An important part of our mission is to help the world with real good data science.
+We developed a revenue prediction tool for nonprofits.
+The goal is to provide a free and simple-to-use tool that helps nonprofits plan for the future, set realistic goals, and learn from others who have been in their shoes.
+Using open data from the National Center for Charity Statistics, which offers a database with financial information on over a million nonprofits since 1989, we find other organizations from the same sub-sector that had similar revenue trends in the past and use Gaussian Processes to predict an organization’s future.

 Line chart comparing revenue projections of a company to similar organizations from 2022 to 2026, with multiple colored lines and shaded area indicating variation.